PonyWarrior/PonyAltar/README.md

 - Hephaestus : You gain 20/35/50% of all Max Health rewards as Armor.
 - Hestia : All your damage is increased by 5/10/15%, but you have -20% health.
 - Hera : Your Attack and Special each deal +50/75/100% damage while not empowered by a Boon.

+### Additional features

+You can force Chaos, Selene and Artemis to spawn like regular gods.
+Artemis will only appear in Erebus, Oceanus and Ephyra however.